jisa8438/amazon-music/README.md

 ---

 ## ⚠️ Legal Disclaimer
-This project is intended for educational and research purposes only.
-Amazon Music is a proprietary service, and this project interacts with Amazon's private/internal APIs.
-Usage of this API may violate Amazon’s [Terms of Service](https://www.amazon.com/gp/help/customer/display.html?nodeId=508088).
-The authors are not affiliated with or endorsed by Amazon.
-You are responsible for ensuring compliance with applicable laws and service terms.
-Use at your own risk.
+This project is for educational and research purposes only.
+It interacts with Amazon's internal APIs, which may violate [Amazon's Terms of Service](https://www.amazon.com/gp/help/customer/display.html?nodeId=508088).
+The authors are not affiliated with Amazon.
+Use at your own risk and ensure legal compliance.

 ---